satche/notebook/src/computer-science/data/data-structure/tree.md

 ![Example of a tree data structure](../assets/binary-tree.svg)

+### Tree rotation

+ A [tree rotation]( https://wikipedia.org/wiki/Tree_rotation) changes the structure of the tree without interfering with the order of the elements.

 ### Spanning tree

 A graph can contains a [spanning tree](https://en.wikipedia.org/wiki/Spanning_tree), which connect all its vertices together, without create loops.